-The Everest region is accessed by a nerve-racking 30 minute flight in a tiny plane to Lukla airport (at 2,860 m).
+The Everest region is accessed by a nerve-racking 30 minute flight in a tiny plane to the Tenzing-Hillary airport (2860 m, aka Lukla airport).
 From there, walkers and climbers trek for two days to the main town in the Everest region, Namche Bazaar (3,440 m, offering accommodation, good food, internet cafes, and equipment shops).

 Everest base camp is about another week away, bearing in mind that ascent must be taken slowly because of the altitude.
 It is reached after overnight stops at small settlements called Tengboche (3870m), Pheriche (4240m), Duglha (4620m), Lobuche (4930m) and Gorak Shep (5160m).

 From base camp, trekkers can summit the 5545 metre Kala Patthar, which offers great views of Everest, Lhotse and Nuptse (7816 m).

 Trekkers may also be lucky enough to observe Everest climbers, acclimatising themselves for the trip to the top of the world via the deadly Khumbu icefalls (5,486 m), four further high camps, the South Col (7,906 m) and the Hillary Step (a 12-metre rock wall at 8,760 m).